-To be honest, I really didn't understand what was happening during that time.
+I didn't understand what was happening during that time.
 But after reading through the memoirs, my father explained details about that inquiry I never knew.
-He wrote about how lead investigator, Assistant District Attorney Ronald Carroll, tried to intimidate him and what was said during his interview with my father.
-He painted a picture most people never understood about the investigation, revealing how the District Attorney’s office really wasn't trying to uncover the truth.
+He wrote about how Assistant District Attorney Ronald Carroll, tried to intimidate him and what he said during his interview with my father.
+My dad painted a picture most people never understood about the investigation, revealing how the DA's office wasn't trying to uncover the truth.

 Ronald Carroll died not long after my father completed his memoir.
 The Los Angeles Times wrote an obituary story about him, describing the 82’ inquiry and how my father’s statements were the primary reason for launching the District Attorney’s investigation.
 Although Carroll stayed with the ruling of Marilyn committing suicide, my father never waivered from his testimony and quest to discover truth.

 After completing our book, a new light shined on what my amazing father went through.
 His struggles to reveal the truth about Marilyn Monroe’s death have led me to believe my father, Lionel Grandison, is an American hero.
 My only hope now is that by reading the book, more people will understand his story, how he fought for Marilyn and the ultimate price he paid.

 Lionel Grandison Jr. can be reached by email at: email@example.com